 Satya South Indian Restaurant

 It’s one of the snazzier Indian restaurants in town but Parnell’s Oh Calcutta doesn’t mess around when it comes to top-notch service and nosh.
-Oh Calcutta has been churning out mind-blowing Indian food for 21 years in the form of prawn malabrai curry, Punjabi saag ghost and their Auckland-famous butter chicken.
+Oh Calcutta has been churning out mind-blowing Indian food for 21 years in the form of prawn Malabari curry, Punjabi saag ghost and their Auckland-famous butter chicken.
 Their vegetarian curries are a meat-free dream and as for the naan, the chilli cheese creation is out of control.
 Read more in our verdict here.

 Sid Sahrawat has fused together Indian cuisine and fine dining, and trust us, it’s nothing short of brilliant.
 Situated in Fort Lane, Cassia has hit ‘modern Indian’ on the head via dishes such as pani puri, spiced eggplant, tandoori fish, beef short kib and kerala sauce and the delicious paneer and goat’s cheese fritters.
-You’ll be able to enjoy a cocktail before finishing things of with a beautifully plated dessert.
+You’ll be able to enjoy a cocktail before finishing things off with a beautifully plated dessert.
 The chocolate kulfi, grapefruit and cardamom combo is our pick.

 Chawlas Indian Restaurant

 Curry in a hurry?
 Chawlas Indian will bring the food straight to you.
 With an efficient online ordering and delivery service, you’ll be able to have an intimate night in with onion bhaji, saagwala chicken and loads of roti—all without moving your tush from the couch.
 This is our go-to hump-day treat because sometimes you just need a little indulgence to get you through the week, right?